jlubi333/homepage/content/blog/posts/algebraic-operations-on-melodies.md

 composition reversed is the composition backward.

-We can also generalize \\(a\\) to work on any musical object; chords can be shifted up and down, and so can melodies.[^tonality] You can think of many different algebraic operations on melodies, like changing note durations, inverting notes, repeating sequences, etc., but I will leave that up to you!
+We can also generalize \\(a\\) to work on any musical object; chords can be shifted up and down, and so can melodies.

-[^tonality]:
 In my project specifically, I allow for shifting up and down by either major intervals, minor intervals, or any (atonal) interval---this adjusts the "flavor" (tonality) of the randomly generated songs.
+You can think of many different algebraic operations on melodies, like changing note durations, inverting notes, repeating sequences, etc., but I will leave that up to you!

 The key application of this theory in my project is that I define a set of a few of these operations, and randomly (and recursively) apply them to some starter